CosmicLaca/ComfyUI_Primere_Nodes/README.md

 ### Primere Refiner Prompt:
 Another dual prompt input, but specially for refiners and detailers.
 You can connect original prompts too to this node, and set the weights of all inputs.
 Text and cond outputs are available.
 - Set refiner model
-- Set refiner network, Lora, Lycoris, Embedding, ot Hypernetwork
+- Set refiner network, Lora, Lycoris, Embedding, or Hypernetwork
 - Set network's weigth
-- Set negative embedding to negative prompt
+- Set negative embedding to negative prompt if used
 - Enter refiner's prompt
 - Use switches at the bottom if you want to ignore refiner process by concept.
 For example if Flux and Cascade no need refiner, just switch off.
 For more info about usage see **"Segments"** submenu.